Gazerb/PeakMotion/README.md

 ## Development
-During a mentor session it was advised to me that when in tablet mode I should have a drop down hamberger menu similar to when in mobile mode.
+During a mentor session it was advised to me that when in tablet mode I should have a drop down hamburger menu similar to when in mobile mode.
 This will help the website with responsiveness and look more professional.

 I was also advised during the same session to change the layout to only show two images per row.
 This would mean the the responsiveness of the website would be better and the images would not appear stretched or pixelated.